RetroDECK/ES-DE/THEMES-DEV.md

 The declared aspect ratios will always get displayed in the _UI settings_ menu in the order listed in the table above, so they can be declared in any order in the capabilities.xml file.
 If an unsupported aspect ratio value is entered, a warning will be generated on startup and the entry will not get loaded.

-The use of variants and aspect ratios is optional, i.e. a theme set does not need to provide either of them.
+The use of variants, color schemes and aspect ratios is optional, i.e. a theme set does not need to provide any of them.
 There must however be a capabilities.xml file present in the root of the theme set directory.
-So if you don't wish to provide this functionality, simply create an empty file or perhaps add a short XML comment to it to clarify that the theme set does not provide this functionality.
-In this case the theme will still load and work correctly but the menu options for selecting variants and aspect ratios will be grayed out.
+So if you don't wish to provide this functionality, simply create an empty file or perhaps add a short XML comment to clarify that the theme set does not provide this functionality.
+In this case the theme will still load and work correctly but the menu options for selecting variants, color schemes and aspect ratios will be grayed out.

 ## The \<include\> tag